-A full flow gate valve or ball valve must be installed on the cold water line or solar preheat water line to the water heater.
+A full flow gate valve or ball valve must be installed on the cold water line to the water heater.
 A non-return valve or stop tap must not be installed.
 An acceptable arrangement is shown in the diagram.
-Refer also to "Hot Water Delivery" on page 21 and to "Mains Water Supply" on page 20.
+Refer also to "Hot Water Delivery" on page 23 and to "Mains Water Supply" on page 22.